 Why Are So Many Dogs Afraid of Storms?

 Almost 70 percent of Americans have a dog in the household.
-However, though the dog is a staple of the American family, not every dog behaves in the same way.
+However, though the dog is a staple of the American family, not every dog behaves similarly.

 With the rise of social awareness around mental illness in humans, many people have questioned exactly what causes their dogs to tick.
-There are many dogs afraid of storms — but have you ever thought that these dogs might be suffering from dog anxiety?
+Many dogs are afraid of storms — but have you ever thought that these dogs might be suffering from dog anxiety?

 Many dogs aren’t the biggest fans of loud noises.
 It’s easy to understand why.
-Dogs are domesticated — they’re not used to having to defend themselves against big scary sounds.
+Dogs are domesticated — they’re not used to defending themselves against big scary sounds.

 We, as humans, don’t freak out around loud noises, because we understand where they come from.
 However, when a dog hears a fire alarm, a truck, or even a thunderstorm, they won’t be able to process it.